Iranian Jews: Islamic curriculum

 In 1996, there were still three schools in Tehran in which Jews were in a majority, but Jewish principals had been replaced.
 The school curriculum is Islamic and the Tanakh is taught in Persian, rather than Hebrew.
 The Ozar Hatorah organization conducts Hebrew lessons on Fridays.
 The government monitors activities in Jewish schools to ensure that the main language of education is Persian and not Hebrew.

 In principle, but with some exceptions, there is little restriction of or interference with the Jewish religious practice; however, education of Jewish children has become more difficult in recent years.
 The government reportedly allows Hebrew instruction, recognizing that it is necessary for Jewish religious practice.
 However, it strongly discourages the distribution of Hebrew texts, in practice making it difficult to teach the language.
 Moreover, the government has required that several Jewish schools remain open on Saturdays, the Jewish Sabbath, in conformity with the schedule of other schools in the school system.
 Since certain kinds of work (such as writing or using electrical appliances) on the Sabbath violates Jewish law, this requirement to operate the schools has made it difficult for observant Jews both to attend school and adhere to a fundamental tenet of their religion.

 Ancient Jewish sites

 Many cities in Iran have Jewish sites or sites related to Judaism in some way.
 Prominent among these are Tomb of Esther and Mordechai in Hamadan, Tomb of Daniel in Susa, Tomb of Habakkuk in Tuyserkan and the Peyghambarieh mausoleum in Qazvin.

 There is a pilgrimage site near Isfahan (Pir Bakran) dedicated to Serah.

-There are also tombs of several outstanding Jewish scholars in Iran such as Harav Ohr Shraga in Yazd and Hakham Mullah Moshe Halevi (Moshe-Ha-Lavi), a 16th-century Spanish scholar, in Kashan, which are also visited by Muslim pilgrims.
+There are also tombs of several outstanding Jewish scholars in Iran such as Harav Ohr Shraga in Yazd and Hakham Mullah Moshe Halevi (Moshe-Ha-Lavi), a 16th-century scholar, in Kashan, which are also visited by Muslim pilgrims.